 Language is fluid, always changing and culturally-specific.
 As such, the meaning and uses of words change from place to place, and across time and place.
 Learn more about positive space terminology and ensure you have awareness to engage with others with respect.

-A person who is not a member of a particular community, but who works in solidarity with that community (or communities) to name and to fight discrimination and oppression against the community; in this case, homophobia, heterosexism, transphobia, and cissexism.
+A person who is not a member of a particular community, but who works in solidarity with that community (or communities) to name and to interrupt and challenge oppressive remarks and actions of others, ; in this case, homophobia, heterosexism, transphobia, and cissexism.
+This person also explores heterosexist and ciscentric biases within themselves.
 Being an ally is to play an active role and to speak with, not for.
-An ally interrupts and challenges queer-phobic and sexist remarks and actions of others, but also willingly explores these biases within themselves.

 A person who is not interested in or does not desire sexual activity, either within or outside of a relationship.
 Asexuality is not the same as celibacy, which is the willful decision to not act on sexual feelings.
-Asexuals, while not physically sexual-type folks, are none the less quite capable of loving, affectionate, romantic ties to others.
+This desire can change overtime.
 Asexuality can be thought of as a non-sexual orientation.

 One who has a significant gender identity that encompasses both genders, male and female.
 Some may feel that one side or the other is stronger, but both sides are there.